redwine-1/MAT4509/README.md

 # Probability & Statistics ( MAT 4509 )

-This repository contains all the course related codes of probability and statistics (assigment, project, practice etc) i took during my 5th semester.
+This repository contains all the course related codes for probability and statistics—such as assignments, projects and practice excercises from my 5th semester.

 ## Rationale of the Course:
 Engineering students always require knowledge of probability and statistical to investigate the feasibility of engineering equipment.
 To provide the knowledge of probability and statistics this course is designed for engineering students.